astroband/astrograph/README.md

 # Astrograph

 ## About the project
-Astrograph is the GraphQL server for the [Stellar](https://www.stellar.org/) network.
-You can think about it as a GraphQL version of the [Horizon](https://github.com/stellar/horizon).
-Astrograph allows you to retrieve the various data from the blockchain, as well as to subscribe to particular events, using [GraphQL subscriptions](https://github.com/apollographql/graphql-subscriptions) mechanism.
+Astrograph is a GraphQL server for the [Stellar](https://www.stellar.org/) network.
+You can think about it as a GraphQL version of [Horizon](https://github.com/stellar/horizon), the client-facing API server for the Stellar ecosystem.
+Astrograph allows you to retrieve various data from the blockchain, as well as allowing you to subscribe to particular events using [GraphQL subscriptions](https://github.com/apollographql/graphql-subscriptions) mechanisms.

 Astrograph works directly with the [stellar-core](https://github.com/stellar/stellar-core) database.
-What does it mean?
+What does that mean?

-* to resolve any query Astrograph use raw data from stellar-core database
+* To resolve any query, Astrograph uses raw data from stellar-core database
-* to publish events to subscribers, it polls stellar-core database for new ledgers once in a while.
-After new ledger is found, Astrograph fetches all changes from that and publish them
+* To publish events to subscribers, it polls stellar-core database for new ledgers once in a while.
+After a new ledger is found, Astrograph fetches all changes from that and publish them
-* you need stellar-core instance up and running to launch your Astrograph server
+* You need stellar-core instance up and running to launch your Astrograph server

 ## WARNING

 This is not final release.
-Schema might (and, most likely, *will* change in next releases).
+Schema might (and, most likely, *will* change in future releases).

 ## Configure

 Here is the list of available settings:

 * `DB` – stellar-core database name ("stellar" by default)
-* `DBPORT` – database port to connect to (5432 by default)
+* `DBPORT` – database port to connect too (5432 by default)
-* `DBHOST` – database host to connect to
+* `DBHOST` – database host to connect too
 * `DBUSER` – database user to connect with ("stellar" by default)
 * `DBPASSWORD` – password to access the database (no password by default)
 * `PORT` - port (4000 by default)